test-prof/test-prof/docs/profilers/factory_prof.md

 FPROF=1 FPROF_TRUNCATE_NAMES=1 bundle exec rake test
 ```

-Or you can set the threshold parameter through the `FactoryProf` configuration:
+Or you can set the truncate_names parameter through the `FactoryProf` configuration:

 ```ruby
 TestProf::FactoryProf.configure do |config|